mspnp/microservices-reference-implementation/README.md

 ## Deployment

-To deploy the solution, follow the steps listed [here](./deployment.md).
+To deploy the solution, follow the steps listed [here](./deployment.md) to get deep understanding on the infrastructure you are going to create or just go for a [quick start using the ARM tempplates](./deploymentF5.md).